-- A1 What information does a density chart record? - a) Room allocation by guest name - b) Availability of each room type - c) Current room occupants - d) A specific room reservations.
-(2 marks) - A2 What is a central reservation system? - a) A system which groups bookings to enable customers to get group rates. - b) A system which take reservations for all hotels in one city. - c) A system which takes reservations for all hotels in one chain. - d) A system which allows all of an hotel's bookings to be stored on one computer.
+- What information does a density chart record?
+A1 - a) Room allocation by quest name - b) Availability of each room type - c) Current room occupants - d) A specific room reservations. - A2 What is a central reservation system? - A system which groups bookings to enable customers to get group rates. a) - A system which take reservations for all hotels in one city. b) - c) A system which takes reservations for all hotels in one chain. - A system which allows all of an hotel's bookings to be stored on one computer. d)